FeifeifeiGit/GA-Project/README.md

 ### Implementation

+* **Guess Class:**

-* **Guess Class:**  Model of one guess: number sequence, fitness, bulls and cows, methods to munipulate the guess object - mutate the sequence, calculate the fitness
+  * Viriable: number sequence, fitness, bulls and cows,
+  * Methods to munipulate the guess object - mutate the sequence, calculate the fitness

 * **Train Class:** main class to run the GA process.
+  * Initialize generation 0.
-a.  initialize generation 0. b.
-Calculate their fitness can sort by it descendingly. c.
-Evolve to a new generation by culling one half guesses from last generation and mutate the other half which has higher fitness to form a new generation.d.
-Repeat the evolving process until one Guess is corrent in current generation, GA stops.
+  * Calculate their fitness can sort by it descendingly.
+  * Evolve to a new generation by culling one half guesses from last generation and mutate the other half which has higher fitness to form a new generation.
+  * Repeat the evolving process until one Guess is corrent in current generation, GA stops.

 ### Experiment